niravmsoni/aspnetcore-dependency-injection/README.md

 		- Resolving Types
 			- host.Services.GetRequiredService<ProductImporter>();
 				- When resolving, we request instance of service type.
 Container finds implementation type, instantiates if needed and returns to us

+		- Dependency Inversion
+			- High level modules should not depend on low level modules.
+They should depend on abstractions

+		- Inversion of Control
+			- Framework controls which code is executed next and not our code
+			- .NET Core has Program as startup.
+It runs first.
+And likewise, the framework decides what classes it needs to request from DI container for ensuring our application runs

+		- Using DI container we are following both Dependency Inversion and Inversion of Control principle

+		- Creating maintainable solutions using DI
+			- Design classes with single responsibility
+			- Depend upon abstractions (Mostly would be interfaces in C#) and not the classes
+			- Interfaces are OWNED by consumer.
+They should describe capabilities required by consumer.
+How a particular implementation would be achieved should not be taken into consideration when designing interfaces
+			- Have no assumptions about implementations